Houston Wrongful Death Lawyer

 GOOGLE-BADGE

-Legally Reviewed by Greg Baumgartner | Updated April 18, 2026.
+Legally Reviewed by Greg Baumgartner | Updated Aprilย 18, 2026.

-For more than 40 years, Greg Baumgartner has represented grieving families after the death of a loved one, in Houston and across Texas.
+For over 40 years, Greg Baumgartner has helped families in Houston and Texas who are dealing with the loss of a loved one.
 We handle wrongful death cases with personal attention, immediate investigation, and trial-ready preparation from day one.
-If you have questions about your family’s rights, we offer a free consultation, and you pay no fee unless we recover compensation for you.
+If you have questions about your familyโ€™s rights, we can help.
+We offer a free consultation.
+You only pay if we get money for you.

 40+ years of experience